-An expression that introduces an item to the discourse for other items to refer
+- An expression that introduces an item to the discourse for other items to refer back to - Queen Elizabeth... her

 - Anaphora: An expression that refers back to a previously introduced entity. - cataphora: Introduction of expression before referent: - "Even before she saw it, Dorothy had been thinking about..."